 My Art: I learned oil painting techniques from Karl Zipser, and human figure drawing from Minerva Durham, NYC.
-Exhibited paintings in Michigan at the Grand Rapid’s artprize.com and in juried exhibitions at the Dennos Museum and Oliver Art Center.
-Exhibited charcoal/pastel drawings of the human figure in NYC at the springstudiosoho.
-Member of the now inactive blog artandperception.com.
+In Michigan, I exhibited paintings at the Grand Rapid’s artprize.com and in juried exhibitions at the Dennos Museum and Oliver Art Center.
+In NYC, I exhibited charcoal/pastel drawings of the human figure at the springstudiosoho.
+I am a member of the now inactive blog artandperception.com.

 Art Publications: The Art of the Sleeping Bear Dunes, page 44.
 (Leelanau Press, 2013); The Artists’ Round Table, pages 108 – 115.
 (Mitchell Graphics, 2016)